strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 ```
 Using a topic replication factor of 3, and 2 in-sync replicas on other brokers, the producer can continue unaffected if a single broker is unavailable.

-If a second broker becomes unavailable, the producer won’t receive acknowledgments and won’t be able to produce more messages.
+If a second broker becomes unavailable, using `acks=all` the producer won’t receive acknowledgments and won’t be able to produce more messages.

 Because of the additional checks, `acks=all` increases the latency between the producer sending a message and receiving acknowledgment.
 So you will have to consider the trade-off when investigating whether this is the right approach for you.